malramsay64/phd-thesis/02_Dynamics/introduction.md

 The quantity used to measure this is the non-Gaussian parameter $\alpha$ (@sec:heterogeneous_dynamics), which is a measure of how far the distribution of motions deviates from the expected Gaussian distribution [@Donati1999;@Rahman1964].
+Other than using the same greek letter $\alpha$, there is no link between the non-Gaussian parameter and the $\alpha$-relaxations described in @eq:kww.

 ![The trajectories in a simulation of over 20 structural relaxation times.
 The lines represent the trajectories each particle took within the simulation. \